Emery Worldwide Airlines Flight 17: Accident

 The flight was a regular domestic cargo flight from Reno–Tahoe International Airport (RNO) to James M. Cox Dayton International Airport (DAY) with an intermediate stopover at Sacramento Mather Airport in Rancho Cordova, California.
-The flight was operated by Emery Worldwide - then a major cargo airline in the U.S. - using a McDonnell Douglas DC-8-71F with the three crew members on board.
+The flight was operated by Emery Worldwide Airlines – then a major cargo airline in the U.S. – using a Douglas DC-8-71F with the three crew members on board.

 After completing the taxi checklist, the crew members initiated the before-take-off checklist at around 19:47 local time.
-They then advised traffic at the airport, which had not yet reopened its control tower, that they were going to initiate the take-off from runway 22L.
+They then advised local traffic that they were going to initiate the take-off from runway 22L.
 The crew members were later cleared for take-off.
 The crew applied a continuous nose-down input during the take-off roll.

 As the aircraft reached its V1 speed, the captain called "rotate".
 The pitch then increased from 0.2 to 5.3°.
-Data from the control column indicated the crew at the time was still applying forward movement to the control column (nose-down input), but somehow the nose rose upward from 14.5 to 17.4° as the crew added more force to the control column.
+Data from the control column indicated the crew at the time was still applying forward movement to the control column (nose-down input) in an effort to check the ever-increasing nose-up attitude, but somehow the nose rose upward from 14.5 to 17.4° as the crew added more force to the control column.
 The aircraft reached V2 and began to lift off.

 Immediately after the aircraft lifted off from the runway, the aircraft entered a left turn and the first officer quickly stated that Flight 17 would like to return to Sacramento.
 The engine's speed began to decrease and the stick shaker activated for the first time.
 The captain declared an emergency on Flight 17, believing a load shift had occurred.
 The aircraft began to move erratically, and the elevator deflection and the bank angle began to decrease and increase, respectively.
 The aircraft began to descend.

 The captain repeated the emergency declaration as the engine's speed began to increase.
 At the time, the aircraft was descending with a steepening bank of 11°.
 The crew then added power and the aircraft began to climb again.
 As the aircraft continued to climb, the bank angle began to increase to the left.
-The captain then contacted Mather tower, stating that Flight 17 "has an extreme CG problem."
+The captain stated that Flight 17 "has an extreme CG problem."